-Product tags on Instagram allow businesses to tag items for sale in both posts and Stories, which essentially turns Instagram into a one-tap shop that makes the platform easily shoppable.
-Users simply need to tap on the product’s picture to learn more about the item and make a purchase.
+Product tags on Instagram allow businesses to tag items for sale in both posts and stories, making them easily shoppable.
+Users simply tap on the product’s picture to learn more about the item and make a purchase.
 This has three key benefits:

 - It allows businesses to showcase products.

 - It enables businesses to drive sales directly from Instagram.

 - It empowers the buyer to quickly and easily make purchases.

 The metrics available for product tags are essentially the same for Instagram posts or stories; however, you can also see how many clicks your product has received.
 For example, in the screenshot below, you can see that the product button received only two clicks from this Instagram post.

 The screenshot below is from a product post in an Instagram story, and you can also easily view the number of product button clicks here as well.

 This feature provides an additional way to evaluate how your business performs on Instagram by allowing you to see which product posts generate the most interest.
 However, while Instagram’s native shopping feature enables you to make your account shoppable, Bazaarvoice’s shop tags feature enables you to truly maximize the value of your content by distributing it among various outlets.